dag-andersen/khaos-monkey/README.md

 ## Opt-out

-This feature means you can make the monkey to target on all pods in specific namespaces and choose which pods you want to be excluded in those namespaces.
+This feature means you can make the monkey target on all pods in specific namespaces and choose which pods you want to be excluded in those namespaces.
 All pods with the label `khaos-enabled: false` will opt-out and will be excluded in the pod targeting by the monkey.

-> *Example*: The monkey is targeting `namespaceA` and `podA` exist inside that namespace.
+> *Example*: The monkey is targeting `namespaceA`. `podA` inside namespace `namespaceA`.
 If the pod has the label `khaos-enabled: false` it will be ignored by the monkey and not killed - if it does not have that label it will be targeted by the monkey (and eventually be killed).

 *Opt-out Example*:
 ```yaml